1. basic issues

 Besides the number of the employees there are financial criteria for the introduction of this co‑determination:

-- value, value of the shares, turnover, balance sheet total of a company;
+- share value or other sales value, turnover, balance sheet total of a company;

-- especially in financial companies: value of property, that they manage for their customers.
+- especially in financial companies: value of assets, that they manage for their customers.

 There should be a graduation for the co‑determination.
 Example: